 The Company You Keep

-As we’ve already discussed, your choice of insurance company has a huge effect on your premiums, with some companies charging more than twice as much as others for the same drivers, cars, and coverage.
+Your choice of insurance company has a huge effect on your premiums.
+Some companies charge more than double what others do for the same drivers, cars, and coverage.

 Driving Record

-The accident rate for those who have had accidents in the past few years is far higher than it is for those without accidents.
+The accident rate for drivers who have had accidents in the past few years is far higher than it is for people who have had no accidents.
 Similarly, the accident rate for individuals with two speeding tickets during a three-year period is twice as high as the rate for drivers with no tickets.
-It will come as no surprise, then, that your driving record has a big impact on the premiums companies offer you.
+That’s why your driving record has a big impact on the premiums companies offer you.

-Drivers who have not caused an accident or had traffic violations in the previous five or six years pay lower auto insurance rates than those who have caused accidents or had traffic violations.
+Cause an accident or receive a traffic violation in the previous five years and you’ll pay higher auto insurance rates than drivers who haven’t.
 Although with many companies, a single speeding ticket won’t affect their rates, with others a ticket more than doubles their rates.
 Accidents can be even more costly than tickets.
-One at-fault accident in the last three years will typically raise premiums by 30 to 60 percent.
+One at-fault accident in the last three years will typically raise your premiums by 30 to 60 percent.

 Most companies consider the driving records of everyone driving your car or cars.
 Therefore, if you have a perfect driving record but your spouse has had violations or accidents, you may not qualify for the companies’ best rates.

 Fortunately, insurance companies don’t hold accidents or tickets against you forever.
-After three to five years, companies cancel penalties for previous accidents and tickets if you’ve been accident- or ticket-free.
+After three to five years, they cancel penalties for previous accidents and tickets if you’ve been a good little driver.

 How Long You Have Been Driving

-In California insurers are not allowed to use age as a factor in setting rates, but they can consider years of driving experience.
+In California, insurers are not allowed to use age as a factor in setting rates, but they can consider years of driving experience.
 The longer you have been driving, the lower your premium.
 This hurts younger drivers as well as older drivers who did not start driving until later in life.
 Younger drivers should ask about, and take advantage of, any discounts for driver training courses or good grades in school: Companies often give discounts to drivers with a B average or better.
-Most companies also offer discounts to married drivers.

 Insurance History

-If you have had a lapse in insurance coverage at any time in the last five years—including for non-payment of premium—expect your rates to skyrocket.
-Insurers view potential customers who have had insurance lapses as high-risk policyholders and most will not offer them their lowest rate plans.
-Similarly, many insurance companies will not offer their lowest rate programs to potential customers who have recently maintained liability coverage limits below the 100/300/50 level.
+If you have had a lapse in insurance coverage at any time in the past five years—including for non-payment of premium—expect your rates to skyrocket.
+You’ll also pay higher premiums if an insurer has dropped you recently.
+Insurers view potential customers who have had insurance lapses as high-risk policyholders, and most will not offer them their lowest rate plans.

 Where You Live

-Some localities present more chances for accidents, experience a higher incidence of auto theft and vandalism, or have higher repair costs or medical and legal charges than others.
-As the sample rates shown on on our ratings tables reveal, these differences sometimes result in higher auto insurance rates in some parts of the Bay Area than in others.
+Some localities present more chances for accidents or experience a higher incidence of auto theft and vandalism than others.
+These differences sometimes result in higher auto insurance rates in some parts of the Bay Area than in others.

 The Car You Drive

-Your insurance premiums may also be slightly reduced if your car is equipped with safety devices or anti-theft features.
-For example, most companies offer small discounts for cars with four-wheel anti-lock brakes, passive disabling systems (which deactivate the car’s ignition system when the key is removed), and anti-theft tracking devices.
+Your insurance premiums may also decrease if your car is equipped with optional safety devices or anti-theft features.
 But these discounts are usually very small—typically only one to three percent of the total premium.

 Dual-Policy Discounts

-From a consumer’s point of view, this dual-policy pricing is an undesirable practice because it makes shopping more difficult; to find out the exact savings you could realize by switching companies, you have to shop for both types of coverage at once.
-Click here for our evaluations of homeowners insurance companies.
+This dual-policy pricing is undesirable for consumers because it makes shopping more difficult; to find out the exact savings you could realize by switching companies, you have to shop for both types of coverage at once.
+Click here for our latest comparisons of homeowners insurance companies.